Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Implementation Deployment

-Our implementation of \system automatically transforms an input SQL query into an intrinsically private query. \system currently supports the four differential privacy mechanisms discussed here, and is designed for easy extension to new mechanisms.
-We have released \system as an open source project~\extend{\cite{chorusdownload}}{\cite{chorusdownloadanon}}.
+A typical deployment of a \system mechanism includes a centralized query interface which allows the DBMSs containing sensitive data to be queried \emph{only} via the mechanism.
+In such a deployment, untrusted analysts submit queries to the centralized query interface, which runs the mechanism and updates the privacy budget.
+The interface may enable auditing of the budget by a trusted curator of the system, and rejection of queries after the budget has been exhausted.

-Our implementation is built on Apache Calcite~\cite{calcite}, a generic query optimization framework that transforms input queries into a relational algebra tree and provides facilities for transforming the tree and emitting a new SQL query.
-We built a custom dataflow analysis and rewriting framework on Calcite to support intrinsically private queries.
+\paragraph{Implementation.} Our implementation is built on Apache Calcite~\cite{calcite}, a generic query optimization framework that transforms input queries into a relational algebra tree and provides facilities for transforming the tree and emitting a new SQL query.
+We built \system's custom dataflow analysis and rewriting components on Calcite to support the \system programming framework.
 The framework, mechanism-specific analyses, and rewriting rules are implemented in 5,096 lines of Java and Scala code.

 The approach could also be implemented with other query optimization frameworks or rule-based query rewriters such as Starburst~\cite{starburst}, ORCA~\cite{GPORCA}, and Cascades~\cite{cascades}.